For chefs buying their first Japanese knife, navigating the seemingly endless selection of different Japanese knife types can be a daunting task.

-Western-style knives (double bevel blades)
+Western-style Japanese knife types (double bevel blades)

 After World War II, Western style foods, and meat especially, started to become popular in Japan.
 Traditional knives were not as suitable for cutting meat, so Japanese knife producers began to craft double bevel blades based on French and German knife designs.
-These Japanese-made Western style knives are generally thinner, lighter, and sharper than their European-made counterparts.
+These Japanese-made, Western style knives are generally thinner, lighter, and sharper than their European-made counterparts.

 Western style knives can feature a Western-style handle or traditional Japanese handle.
 If using a Japanese handle, the prefix “wa-” is sometimes added to the name.
 So, a “wa-gyuto“ would be a gyuto with a traditional Japanese handle.

 Below is a full list and description of commonly found Western style (double bevel) Japanese knife types, as well as common sizes you will find them in.